ExperimentalSurgery/RAS_VR_2/README.md

 8 Funding, acknowledgments, and license
 8.1 Funding and acknowledgments
 This work was supported by the Cluster of Excellence “Matters of Activity.
 Image Space Material” funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2025.
-[Add acknowledgments for collaborators, labs, and institutional support as appropriate.]
+Other acknowledgments for collaborators, labs, and institutional support???

 8.2 Authors and contributors
-Example list (to be finalized with CRediT roles):
+Add credit roles?
+Conceptualization, implementation, game design, programming, validation, writing....
 Moritz Queisner
 Zeynep Akbal
 Igor M. Sauer
 Anna Yadygina
 Christopher Remde
 Julia Blumenthal
-[Add roles such as conceptualization, software, hardware, validation, writing.]

 8.3 License
-[Specify license(s) clearly:]
-Source code: MIT License (or alternative, as decided).
+Source code:
-3D models and textures: [e.g. CC BY 4.0 / CC BY-NC-SA, depending on asset permissions].
+3D models and textures:
-Documentation and figures: [license].
+Documentation and figures:
-Ensure compatibility with the licenses of reused assets from Blender, Sketchfab, and other sources.
+Licenses of reused assets from Blender, Sketchfab, and other sources...

 9 References
-[Standard Frontiers reference style, including references to:
-RAS and haptic feedback in surgery.
-VR haptics and prior wearable/fo